It’s Time to Start Taking Healthcare Back to the People

 Fulfilling the Responsibility to Improve Community Health

-As the largest health system in western Massachusetts, Baystate Health has a responsibility to help its communities address their biggest health challenges.
+As the largest health system in western Massachusetts, Baystate Health has a responsibility to improve the health of people in the community.

 The counties it serves, Hampden, Hampshire and Franklin, are among the poorest in the state according to the 2018 County Health Rankings.
-Health issues common to all three counties include high rates of obesity, cardiovascular disease, diabetes, asthma, and mental health and substance use disorders.
+High rates of obesity, cardiovascular disease, diabetes, asthma, and mental health and substance use disorders are health issues common to all three counties.

 The mobile health clinic will deploy a multi-disciplinary healthcare team to bring health screenings, early detection, and referrals for needed treatment or other services directly to at-risk individuals where they live and congregate.

-Baystate Health will work closely with community partners to prioritize health issues, and identify locations the health bus will visit.
+Baystate Health will work closely with community partners to prioritize health issues, and identify locations for the health bus to visit.

 Seizing the Opportunity to Prepare Future Providers